Cristian-Emil/Cristian-Emil/README.md

 - I’m currently focus on learning Java - Selenium & Cucucmber, Python - Selenium
 - I’m looking to collaborate for training in Java-Selenium ( automation testing for different web page, sites, files, etc. ) & Cucumber
 - I’m looking to collaborate for training in Python-Selenium ( automation testing for different web page, sites, files, etc. )
-- How to contact - Send me a message on
+- For contact - Send me a message on
 - - email: cristianzidarescu@hotmail.com ;
 - - linkedin : https://www.linkedin.com/in/cristian-emil-zidarescu-a463814b/